SEBK4C/OpenDoctor-Spec/README.md

 ### Core Architecture and Components

-- [SystemArchitecture.md](SystemArchitecture.md) - Detailed explanation of Open Doctor's system architecture, including core components, security considerations, and integration patterns.
+- [SystemArchitecture.md](SystemArchitecture.md) - Detailed overview of the system architecture, core components, and security considerations.

-- [FrontendInterface.md](FrontendInterface.md) - Comprehensive guide to the user interface, including layout, features, interaction patterns, and planned enhancements.
+- [FrontendInterface.md](FrontendInterface.md) - Comprehensive description of the user interface design, features, and interaction patterns.

-- [DeveloperTools.md](DeveloperTools.md) - Documentation of tools for developers, including the LLM Agent Runtime MAKER, Medical Qualifications Permission Assigner, and development workflows.
+- [DeveloperTools.md](DeveloperTools.md) - Documentation of tools available for developers to extend and customize the Open Doctor system.

-- [LLMAgentRuntimes.md](LLMAgentRuntimes.md) - In-depth explanation of the LLM agents powering Open Doctor, including deterministic nature, testing requirements, and versioning.
+- [LLMAgentRuntimes.md](LLMAgentRuntimes.md) - Specifications for LLM agent runtimes, including deterministic behavior and testing requirements.

-- [StandardsAndAPI.md](StandardsAndAPI.md) - Comprehensive standards for medical AI, benchmarks, and APIs that ensure consistent, secure, and reliable operation.
+- [StandardsAndAPI.md](StandardsAndAPI.md) - Standards and guidelines for medical AI, benchmarking, and API integration.

 ### Project Planning and Resources